A necessary and sufficient condition for $k$-transversals: Introduction

-We prove a complex analogue of this result for the existence of a $\C$ $k$-transversal to a family of convex sets in $\C^d$, extending the work of McGinnis \cite{mcginnis2023complex} for $k=d-1$.
-Here, a $\C$ $k$-transversal is a complex $k$-dimensional affine subspace of $\C^d$ that intersects each set in $\F$.
+Furthermore, we prove a complex analogue of this result for the existence of a $\C$ $k$-transversal to a family of convex sets in $\C^d$, extending the work of McGinnis \cite{mcginnis2023complex} for $k=d-1$.
+Here, a $\C$ $k$-transversal is a complex $k$-dimensional affine subspace of $\C^d$ that intersects each set in $\F$. {The condition is a complex version from Definition \ref{def:R-dependency-consistent-with-tuples}, which is described in Definition \ref{def:dependency-consistent-with-tuples}.}

 \begin{theorem} Let $0 \le k < d$ be integers and $\F$ a finite family of convex sets in $\C^d$.
-Then, $\F$ is $\C$-dependency consistent with $(d-k)$-tuples in a finite set of points $P \subseteq \C^k$ if and only if there exists a $\C$ $k$-transversal to $\F$. \end{theorem}
+Then, there exists a $\C$ $k$-transversal to $\F$ if and only if $\F$ is $\C$-dependency consistent with $(d-k)$-tuples in a finite set of points $P \subseteq \C^k$. \end{theorem}